Facilities

 Ryokan Facilities

 Kansuiro Ryokan, built in 1919 (Established in 1614), is highly rated example of traditional Japanese wooden architecture and has been designated as a Registered Cultural Property of Japan.
 The interior is filled with precious Japanese antiques.
-The decoration of the interiors have been beautifully retained and will make you feel as if you were staying at a real Samurai House.
+The decoration of the interiors have been beautifully retained.
 Kansuiro Ryokan is also well known as an inn frequented by many Japanese celebrities over the years.

 Click here to view a selection of interior and exterior photographs of the Kansuiro Ryokan.